 The Stars and Stripes.
 The Red, White and Blue.
 The Star-Spangled Banner.
 Old Glory.
 White stars on a blue background, thirteen white and red stripes fluttering in the wind.
 But where did Flag Day come from?
-There are several stories about from where Flag Day originated.
-In 1916, 1927 and 1942, presidential proclamations were issued calling for June 14 to to be declared Flag Day, but it was't until 1949 that Harry S. Truman signed Flag Day into law.
+There are several stories about from where Flag Day originatedopens a new window.
+In 1916, 1927 and 1942, presidential proclamations were issued calling for June 14 to to be declared Flag Day, but it was't until 1949 that Harry S. Truman signed Flag Day into lawopens a new window.

 "Whereas it is our custom to observe June 14 each year with ceremonies designed not only to commemorate the birth of our flag but also to rededicate ourselves to the ideals for which it stands; and Whereas this beloved emblem, which flies above all our people of whatever creed or race, signalizes our respect for human rights and the protection such rights are afforded under our form of government."

 FAST FLAG FACTS

 - The thirteen stripes on today's flag represent the thirteen original coloniesopens a new window.
 White symbolizes purity, red symbolizes valor and blue symbolizes vigilance and justice.

 - It's widely believed that Betsy Rossopens a new window helped design and made the first American flag, but it's still debated by historians.

 - The nickname "Old Glory" comes from William Driver, a Massachusetts sea captain, whose flag is said to have survived numerous defacement attempts during the American Civil War.